 Mark Allen became the third player from Northern Ireland to have won a ‘triple crown’ event following his victory at the 2018 Masters.

-A five-time ranking event winner, Allen claimed his first ‘major’ at the Alexandra Palace with victories against Luca Brecel, defending champion Ronnie O’Sullivan, John Higgins and Kyren Wilson.
+A six-time ranking event winner, Allen claimed his first ‘major’ at the Alexandra Palace with victories against Luca Brecel, defending champion Ronnie O’Sullivan, John Higgins and Kyren Wilson.

 He previously reached the final of the UK Championship in 2011 where he contested a memorable encounter with Judd Trump, losing 10-8 despite compiling four century breaks.